 I am 40.
 It is raining.
-I have no car keys, and I am too pregnant to walk more than half a mile each way.
-The shops I want to go and hang out in (like some bored teenager) are 1.5 miles away.
+I have no car keys (long story), and I am too pregnant to walk more than half a mile each way.
+The shops I want to go and hang out in, like some bored teenager, are 1.5 miles away.
 So I’m listening to Smooth Radio, which right now features Bob Marley, and drinking decaff tea.
+Whilst this is quite nice, it’s…a little limiting.

 It being February, I generally spend a lot of time thinking about how to be happy, about what life I want to look back on when I die.
-It’s very hard to think about being happy in general at the moment, because most of my life seems an unrelenting onslaught of life-sapping, repetitive and easy jobs to do around the house, punctuated with the destructive habits of small boys, and their emotional thumbscrews.
-I don’t know how I’ve manged to let a 2 year old question everything about myself, but his relentless rejection of anything I try to do for him, in favour of Daddy doing it for him instead (like, holding his hand in a car park) is really hard.
-Maybe, I sometimes think to myself, he can see the thoughts I sometimes harbour, the yearning for freedom and self determination.
+Most of my life seems an unrelenting onslaught of life-sapping, repetitive and easy jobs to do around the house, punctuated with the destructive habits of small boys, and their emotional thumbscrews.
+I don’t know how I’ve managed to let a 2 year old make me question everything about myself, but his relentless rejection of anything I try to do for him, in favour of Daddy doing it for him instead (like, holding his hand in a car park) is really hard.
+Maybe, I sometimes think to myself, I spend too much time wishing the grass was greener.

-I enjoyed spending my evenings at the bouldering wall, facing failure 25 times before I succeeded.
+I used to enjoy spending my evenings at the bouldering wall, facing failure 25 times before I succeeded.
 Or some days I’d stay in all evening and write my blog, assiduously.
 Or organise photos.
-Really cool, groundbreaking stuff, clearly.
+Really cool, groundbreaking stuff, obviously.
 I rode my bike to work, which in London is a bit like a daily adrenalin rush.
-I broke my wrist, and it didn’t particularly matter.
+One day, I broke my wrist cycling down Holland Park too fast, and it didn’t particularly matter.
 No one depended on me, so I just typed with one hand for a few weeks and rented an automatic car when I went for a weekend walking in the Lake District, no big deal.
+Nowadays, such an injury would mean getting help on a daily basis.

 Still, apparently younger parents find the transition to parenthood harder., perhaps “because younger first-time parents aren’t totally grown up themselves, and there is more risk for a “disordered transition from adolescence to adulthood.””

-Maybe it is always hard, for everyone with half a brain.
+Maybe it is always hard, for everyone who overthinks it.
 I liked the post from a guy who was talking about the irony of having gone through fertility treatment, and still found life with three kids really hard sometimes.

-So, we need some role models who have achieved things in their 50s.
+So, I need to find role models who have done fun stuff in their 50s.
 People who have gone off and done some big mountain routes, or just combined their own hobbies with their kids, or still had professional success.
 The one thing that seems incredibly rare is writers who were successful after 40, which is rather obvious given that writing is usually something you are driven to do, and will do with any and all time you are given.
-As I am happy to sit around wasting 123 hours of my life watching Grimm on Netflix (seriously worth it), as opposed to devoting those 123 hours to writing something I could actually sell (well, ok, for that little time invested it would probably have to be a sex-related topic), that’s my answer right there.
+As I am happy to sit around spending 123 hours of my life watching Grimm on Netflix (seriously worth it), as opposed to devoting those 123 hours to writing something I could actually sell, that’s my answer right there.

 I’ve done some googling, and here are some people who achieved stuff in their field after 50: